li-shen-amy/nn_stock/README.md

-# nn_stock
-Implement Nearest Neighbor method to predict stock
+# Implement Nearest Neighbor method to predict stock

 Creates forecasts of a time series on t+1 using nearest neighbour algorithm.